Hi-Tops Video: History

 The company was initially run by Heron president Stephen Diener, with many of the other executive positions filled by people who had previously worked for rival Family Home Entertainment.

-Deals made by Hi-Tops included a partnership with Worlds of Wonder to distribute Teddy Ruxpin tapes, and a deal with MTS Entertainment (the newly-formed television syndication arm of Mattel) for videos featuring Captain Power and the Soldiers of the Future, as well as the two Barbie specials produced by DIC Entertainment during this period (Barbie and the Rockers and Barbie and the Sensations).
+Deals made by Hi-Tops included a partnership with Worlds of Wonder to distribute Teddy Ruxpin tapes, and a deal with MTS Entertainment (the newly-formed television syndication arm of Mattel) for videos featuring Captain Power and the Soldiers of the Future, as well as the two Barbie specials produced by DIC Entertainment during this period (Barbie and the Rockers and Barbie and the Sensations) and a partnership with Saban Entertainment to start Saban Video.

 Outside of the United States and Canada, Hi-Tops Video releases were distributed by other companies, examples being Video Program Distributors in the United Kingdom (rights to Hi-Tops content in the UK were later assumed by Channel 5 Video, a joint-venture of Heron and PolyGram Video) and Family Home Entertainment in Australia (not related to the Lionsgate-owned company of the same name).
 In Canada, some Hi-Tops Video releases were distributed by Astral Video, a now-defunct subsidiary of the present-day Astral Media.

 In 1990, Video Treasures assumed distribution of Hi-Tops Video titles.
 Shortly afterwards, Media/Heron began seeking a buyer for the assets of Hi-Tops.
 In July 1991, Western Publishing acquired Hi-Tops Video from Heron Communications.
 Golden Book Video obtained rights to 60 yet to be released Hi-Tops Video titles, while previous titles were distributed by Video Treasures.
 Lightyear Entertainment moved its Stories to Remember series to BMG Video as a result of the sale.